1988 Buffalo Bills season: AFC Divisional Playoff

-Buffalo's first playoff game since 1981 was a 17–10 win over the Oilers.
+Buffalo's first playoff game in seven years, first home playoff playoff game in 22 years (since their days in the AFL) and first-ever playoff game at Rich Stadium was a 17–10 win over the Oilers.
 Jim Kelly threw for 244 yards and an interception while Thurman Thomas and Robb Riddick had rushing scores to go with 87 rushing yards.
 The Bills intercepted Warren Moon once and forced two Oilers fumbles.

 AFC Championship Game

 The Bengals forced three interceptions and allowed only 45 rushing yards and 136 passing yards to go with an offense that held the ball for 39:29 out of sixty minutes.
 Bills starting running back Thurman Thomas was held to just six yards on four carries, while quarterback Jim Kelly completed only 14-of-30 passes for 161 yards, one touchdown, and three interceptions.